 Every cell in our bodies needs oxygen to live.

 The lungs transfer oxygen into the bloodstream.
 Our red blood cells then carry the oxygen to the organs and tissues of our bodies.
-If the airways of your lungs are blocked or constricted, your lungs may not be able to take in enough oxygen from the atmosphere.
-Or, if you have heart problems, your heart may not be able to pump enough oxygen-rich blood to the cells that need it.
+If the airways of your lungs are blocked or constricted, your lungs may not be able to pump enough oxygen-rich blood to the cells that need it.

 Oxygen therapy will provide your body with the oxygen it needs to remain healthy.

 Oxygen therapy helps:

 You may need supplemental oxygen if you have any of the following symptoms: decreased ability to exercise, difficulty breathing, fatigue easily, periods of disorientation, or loss of memory.